 Prospective volunteers must fill out two forms: a Volunteer Intake Form and a permission form for a Criminal Background Check.
 These forms are available in your school's office or at the Educational Services Center.
 Both forms are also available on line at www.phmschools.org.
 A designated staff person at each school will run the background check on each individual and the information will be stored in a confidential manner.
-Current volunteers as well as new volunteers are required to undergo a background check.
-Those volunteers that have ongoing and direct contact with students will be required to attend anti-bullying training.
+Current volunteers as well as new volunteers are required to undergo a background check and will be required to complete anti-bullying training.